gyng/ditherer/README.md

 A personal JavaScript boilerplate for frontend applications for near-production use.
 Production deployment will require additional work depending on where and how you plan to deploy your application.

-The stack is somewhat similar to [generator-react-webpack-redux](https://github.com/stylesuxx/generator-react-webpack-redux), but adds linting, typescript, enzyme, and some basic deployment niceties.
+The stack is somewhat similar to [generator-react-webpack-redux](https://github.com/stylesuxx/generator-react-webpack-redux), but adds linting, TypeScript, testing, and some basic deployment niceties.
-Code uses TypeScript for bug-catching, but tests use unchecked Javascript for easier test-writing.
+Code uses TypeScript for bug-catching, but tests use vanilla JavaScript for easier test-writing.

 This boilerplate contains: